Hakulani/AiForTrading/README.md

 Project 6: Sentiment Analysis with Neural Networks (LSTM) Project 7: Combining Signals for Enhancing Alphas (using Machine Learning) Project 8: Backtesting (Barra data)

-Project 1: Trading with Momentum
-In this project, you will learn to implement a trading strategy on your own, and test to see if it has the potential to be profitable.
-You will be supplied with a universe of stocks and time range.
-You will also be provided with a textual description of how to generate a trading signal based on a momentum indicator.
-You will then compute the signal for the time range given and apply it to the dataset to produce projected returns.
-Finally, you will perform a statistical test on the mean of the returns to conclude if there is alpha in the signal.
-For the dataset, we'll be using the end of day from Quotemedia.
+Project 1: Momentum Trading Strategy Implementation This project involves independently implementing and testing a trading strategy to assess its potential profitability.
+You'll be provided with a set of stocks and a specified time range.
+Your task is to generate a trading signal based on a momentum indicator, compute the signal for the given time range, and apply it to the dataset to project returns.
+Finally, you'll conduct a statistical test on the mean returns to determine if the signal exhibits alpha.
+The dataset utilized will be Quotemedia's end-of-day data.

-Project 2: Breakout Strategy
+Project 2: Breakout Strategy Implementation
-In this project, you will implement the breakout strategy.
-You'll find and remove any outliers.
-You'll test to see if it has the potential to be profitable using a Histogram and P-Value.
-For the dataset, we'll be using the end of day from Quotemedia.

-In this project, you will code and evaluate a breakout signal.
-You will run statistical tests to test for normality and to find alpha.
-You will also learn to find outliers and evaluate the effect that filtered outliers could have on your trading signal.
-You will run various scenarios of your model with or without the outliers and decide if the outliers should be kept or not.
-You'll test to see if it has the potential to be profitable using a Histogram and P-Value.
-For the dataset, we'll be using the end of day from Quotemedia.
+In this project, you'll implement a breakout strategy, which includes identifying and handling outliers.
+Through statistical analysis, including histogram and P-Value assessments, you'll evaluate the strategy's potential profitability.
+Furthermore, you'll run scenarios with and without outliers to determine their impact on the trading signal's effectiveness.
+Similar to Project 1, Quotemedia's end-of-day data will be utilized.

 Project 3: Smart Beta and Portfolio Optimization
-In this project, you will build a smart beta portfolio and compare it to a benchmark index.
-To find out how well the smart beta portfolio did, you’ll calculate the tracking error against the index.
-You’ll then build a portfolio by using quadratic programming to optimize the weights.
-Your code will rebalance this portfolio and calculate turn over to evaluate the performance.
-You’ll use this metric to find the optimal rebalancing Frequency.
-For the dataset, we'll be using the end of day from Quotemedia.
+Here, you'll construct a smart beta portfolio and compare its performance against a benchmark index.
+By calculating tracking error and optimizing weights through quadratic programming, you'll build and rebalance the portfolio, assessing its performance through turnover analysis.
+The optimal rebalancing frequency will also be determined.
+The dataset employed will be Quotemedia's end-of-day data.

-Project 4: Multi-Factor Model
+Project 4: Multi-Factor Model Development
-In this project, you will build a statistical risk model using PCA.
-You’ll use this model to build a portfolio along with 5 alpha factors.
-You’ll create these factors, then evaluate them using factor-weighted returns, quantile analysis, sharpe ratio, and turnover analysis.
-At the end of the project, you’ll optimize the portfolio using the risk model and factors using multiple optimization formulations.
-For the dataset, we'll be using the end of day from Quotemedia and sector data from Sharadar.
+This project entails building a statistical risk model using Principal Component Analysis (PCA) and incorporating five alpha factors to construct a portfolio.
+Evaluation metrics such as factor-weighted returns, quantile analysis, and Sharpe ratio will be employed.
+Portfolio optimization will be performed using the risk model and factors with various optimization formulations.
+Quotemedia's end-of-day data and sector data from Sharadar will be utilized.

-Project 5: NLP on Financial Statements
-In this project, you will apply Natural Language Processing (NLP) on corporate filings, such as 10Q and 10K statements, from cleaning data and text processing, to feature extraction and modeling.
-You will utilize bag-of-words and TF-IDF to generate company-specific sentiments.
-Based on the sentiments, you will decide which company to invest in, and the optimal time to buy or sell.
-You will use NLP generate an alpha factor.For the dataset, we'll be using the end of day from Quotemedia and Loughran-McDonald sentiment word lists.
+Project 5: Natural Language Processing (NLP) on Financial Statements Utilizing NLP techniques on corporate filings like 10Q and 10K statements, this project involves cleaning data, text processing, and feature extraction.
+Company-specific sentiments will be generated using bag-of-words and TF-IDF methodologies.
+Based on these sentiments, investment decisions regarding optimal timing for buying or selling will be made, aiming to generate an alpha factor.
+Quotemedia's end-of-day data and Loughran-McDonald sentiment word lists will be utilized.

-Project 6: Sentiment Analysis with Neural Networks
-In this project, you'll build your own deep learning model to classify the sentiment of messages from StockTwits, a social network for investors and traders.
-Your model will be able to predict if any particular message is positive or negative.
-From this, you'll be able to generate a signal of the public sentiment for various ticker symbols.
+Project 6: Sentiment Analysis with Neural Networks This project focuses on building a deep learning model to classify sentiment in messages sourced from StockTwits, a social network for investors and traders.
+LSTM networks will be constructed and trained for sentiment classification, with subsequent application to news data for signal generation.

-You will construct and train LSTM networks for sentiment classification.
-You will run backtests and apply the models to news data for signal generation

-Project 7: Combining Signals for Enhanced Alphas
-In this project, you'll combine signals on a random forest for enhanced alpha.
-While implementing this, you'll have to solve the problem of overlapping samples.
-For the dataset, we'll be using the end of day from Quotemedia and sector data from Sharadar.
+Project 7: Signal Combination for Enhanced Alphas Here, you'll combine signals using a random forest approach to enhance alpha.
+Addressing the challenge of overlapping samples, you'll integrate data from Quotemedia's end-of-day and sector data from Sharadar.

 Project 8: Backtesting
-In this project, you will build a fairly realistic backtester that uses the Barra data.
-The backtester will perform portfolio optimization that includes transaction costs, and you'll implement it with computational efficiency in mind, to allow for a reasonably fast backtest.
-You'll also use performance attribution to identify the major drivers of your portfolio's profit-and-loss (PnL).
-You will have the option to modify and customize the backtest as well.
+This project involves constructing a realistic backtester utilizing Barra data.
+The backtester will optimize portfolios with transaction costs while prioritizing computational efficiency for reasonably fast backtesting.
+Additionally, performance attribution will be conducted to identify the primary drivers of portfolio profit-and-loss (PnL).
+Customization options for the backtest will also be explored.